ningpengtao-coder/gitlab-foss/doc/development/new_fe_guide/development/network_requests.md

 # Network requests

-We use [Axios][axios] to handle all of our network requests.
-Some of our legacy codebase still use Vue-Resource but we are in the process of transitioning that to Axios.
+We use [axios][axios] to handle all of our network requests.
+Some of our legacy codebase still use Vue-Resource but we are in the process of transitioning that to axios.

 ## Creating requests

 Since all of our network requests require a CSRF token, we automatically bundle that into a utility file called `axios_utils`.
-To ensure the token is set, this module should be used instead of using axios directly.
+To ensure the token is set, this module should be used instead of importing axios directly.

 ```
 import axios from './lib/utils/axios_utils';